ParmEd/ParmEd/doc/openmm.rst

     * Amber Chamber-style topology file*
     * Amber AMOEBA-style topology file*
     * CHARMM PSF file
+    * Gromacs topology file

 The *-marked options are *not* available in the OpenMM Python application layer.
+While the OpenMM Python application layer *does* support standard Amber topology files, it does not support either old-style topology files or those that define a 10-12 nonbonded potentials between certain pairs of atoms.
+ParmEd supports both of these.
+With Gromacs topology files, the OpenMM Python application layer does not correctly handle virtual sites, while the Gromacs topology file parser in ParmEd does.

 In addition to these file formats, ParmEd also supports several new reporter classes in addition to the small number provided by ParmEd: